Skip to content

 5000General ExpensesGeneralGeneral business expensesExpense is recorded; fallback for unclassified bank debits

-5010Payment Processing FeesGeneralPayment gateway processing feesMercury fee transaction; bank fee detected in statement
+5010Payment Processing FeesGeneralPayment gateway processing feesMercury fee transaction

 5020Cash RoundingGeneralCash rounding adjustmentsPOS sale includes a cash rounding entry